Outrage over teacher's arrest leads to death threats for superintendent

 - 'Stand by Deyshia,' educators chant in a rally for fellow teacher Deyshia Hargrave

-But Vermillion Parish Superintendent Jerome Puyau said he stands by the city marshal who removed the teacher from the public comment session of a school board meeting, CNN affiliate KATC reported.
+But Vermilion Parish Superintendent Jerome Puyau said he stands by the city marshal who removed the teacher from the public comment session of a school board meeting, CNN affiliate KATC reported.

 "Our people know what to do, and when it happened, that person ... that marshal acted in what we ask him to do," Puyau told KATC.